 Building a caring community where every adoptable and treatable pet finds a life-long loving home.

-The Humane Society of Sedona is a non-profit organization dedicated to improving the lives of pets in our community and beyond.
-The Society has served the Verde Valley since 1966.
+The Humane Society of Sedona is a non-profit organization serving the Verde Valley since 1966.
+We are dedicated to improving the lives of pets in our community and beyond.

-The Society relies on community support, contributions, grants, bequests, investments, proceeds from the Society’s thrift stores and some fees for service in order to save pets’ lives.
+The Humane Society of Sedona relies on community support, contributions, grants, bequests, investments, proceeds from the Society’s thrift stores and some fees for service in order to save pets’ lives.

 The care of the pets in our shelter home must meet or exceed the standards of the Association of Shelter Veterinarians.

 We are committed to continuous improvement, awareness and education about animal welfare issues.

 Passionate volunteers, foster parents and donors are the heart of the Humane Society of Sedona.

 We are compassionate toward all pets and people.